-If you have been injured in an accident or other incident caused by the recklessness of someone else, you have the right to pursue a personal injury claim against them in order to recover compensation.
-The damages you win can go towards paying off expensive medical bills, lost wages, and other costs associated with your injuries.
+If you have been injured in an accident or other incident caused by the recklessness of someone else, you have the right to pursue a personal injury claim against them to recover compensation.
+The damages you win can pay off expensive medical bills, lost wages, and other costs associated with your injuries.
 However, while many injuries are immediately apparent following an accident, traumatic brain injuries are much harder to diagnose.
 Such injuries may take days, weeks, or even months before symptoms present themselves, and scientific research suggests that traumatic brain injuries can affect your life for a long period of time—even permanently.
 If you’ve been involved in an accident and your head was injured in any way, you should seek medical attention and contact the experienced personal injury attorneys at Henderson Taylor Law Firm PLLC as soon as possible to ensure that you receive the compensation you deserve.

 Understanding Traumatic Brain Injuries

 Traumatic Brain Injuries (TBIs) are still not fully understood, but they are generally considered mild or severe.
 Those who suffer a mild TBI lose consciousness for under thirty minutes, although the symptoms can become severe and persist for over a year.
 If your TBI causes you to lose consciousness for over an hour, it is considered a severe TBI.
 The effects of a severe TBI can come on strong and last for a long period of time—in some cases, for several years.
 Unfortunately, those who suffer from mild or severe TBIs may not recognize or even experience symptoms for several days or weeks.
 It is common for medical professionals to overlook TBIs.
 This is why accident victims must schedule an appointment with a doctor, even if you are not sure you suffered a TBI.
 It’s best to be on the cautious side.